 Supply and Demand

 Friday Harbor’s economy was driven by San Juan County’s thriving agriculture, and community leaders saw many indicators of continuing prosperity.
 By 1912, they believed that economic development and growth would outpace available water supplies.
 “The future of Friday Harbor depends on good water and sewage systems,” town officials declared.
-Following the recommendations of an engineer, with approval from the voters, construction began on a dam at Trout Lake and a wood pipeline to transport water by a gravity flow system 12 miles into town through Beaverton Valley.
+Following the recommendations of an engineer, with approval from the voters, construction began on a dam at Trout Lake and a wooden pipeline to transport water by a gravity flow system 12 miles into town through Beaverton Valley.

 Friday Harbor Today